Updated as of November 23, 2021

-We use Google Analytics on our Site to help us analyze the traffic on our Site.
-For more information on Google Analytics' processing of Personal Information, please see http://www.google.com/policies/privacy/partners/.
-By using a browser plugin provided by Google, you can opt out of Google Analytics.
+We use Google Analytics, a web analytics service provided by Google LLC, on our Site to help us analyze the traffic and user activity on our Site.
+Please see Google’s Privacy and Terms for more information on how Google Analytics processes Personal Information.
+By using a browser plugin provided by Google, you can opt out of Google Analytics for the web.

 We do not collect precise information (e.g., GPS data; latitude and longitude) concerning the location from which you access the Services, but we collect information on your region or postal code to help us gather information useful for improving the relevance of our content and securing our Services.